(data choirs: marginalia)

 The winds waken the birds who have been hunkering in their roosts, some clinging to trees, some sheltering in cavities.
 The listener hears them leaving their nightly sanctuaries, flying against the elements, then flocking in edge habitats to forage.

 Their flight calls are brief, erratic, scratchy.
+The sound of dead leaves.

-A Brown Creeper’s high, wavering song travels far in the cold air.
+And now a Brown Creeper’s high, wavering song travels far in the cold air.

 It is day.
-And only the sound is the wind’s tracery and a single Blue Jay crossing into January.
+And the only sound is the wind’s tracery and a single Blue Jay crossing into January.

-January-soundways 1864 | Afternoon to evening | Edge Habitat
+January | Afternoon to evening | Edge Habitat

 There’s a certain Slant of light, / Winter Afternoons -, c. early 1862 (Fr320A)

 According to the Snell meteorological record, the opening days of January were windy, with bursts of cold recorded early in the month (Jan.
-2, 3, 7, 8, and 9) and again at its close ( Jan 30, 31).
+1, 2, 3, 7, 8, and 9) and again at its close ( Jan 31).
 Snow fell or drifted on Jan.
-4, 5, and 6; rain, mist, and hail visited on Jan.
-15, 18, and 19; and a few days were sunken in clouds: Jan.
+1, 5, 6, and 30; rain, mist, and hail visited on Jan.
+1, 15, 16, and 19; and a few days were sunken in clouds: Jan.
 8, 17, 20, and 29.
 Cold days alternated with warmer days of thawing on Jan 24, 25, and 29; and “fine days” unfurled in small stretches: Jan.
 3; Jan.
-10-14; Jan.
+10-12, 14, 16, 21; Jan.
 26-28.
 The thermometer dipped to -1.5º F on Jan.
 7, the coldest recorded temperature for the month, then rose to 44.2º F on Jan.
 29, the month’s highest recorded temperature.
 Rain and snow-melt accumulated to just over 2 inches; and 5 inches of new snow fell.
 Stratus clouds were the most frequent sky-covering, and winds came most often from the NW + W.

 Bird species in the scatterplot for January number around 40.

-Winter reduces variables to a minimum.
 The dusk is a shimmer of violet blue.

 The note of a solitary Black-capped Chickadee hitting the night air is the last sound January remembers.

-February-soundways 1864 | Night | Dream Forest
+February | Night | Dream Forest

 The Forests as they froze, c.
 1865 (Fr967A)

 According to the Snell meteorological record, storms opened the month, and Feb.
 2, 3, and 4 were gusty and cold.
 But on Feb.
 5, unexpected fine weather “spoiled” the sleighing, and fine days recurred at regular intervals across the month on Feb.
 7, 10, 12, 13, 19, 20, 21, 23, and 27.
 Snow fell on Feb.
-8, 14, 16, 17 (“severe”), and 26.
+1, 8, 16, and 26.
 Rain, too, was intermittent, falling on Feb.
-22, 24, and 25.
+16, 24, 26, and 28.
 At its nadir, on Feb.
 18, the thermometer registered -4.3º F; at its apex on Feb.
 26, it rose to 46.8º F. The accumulated rain and snow-melt was noted at just over 1 inch, and 6.5 inches of new snow covered the ground.
 Stratus clouds were the most frequent sky-covering, and winds came most often from the NW + W. On Feb.
 9, the Aurora Borealis manifested in the sky; and on Feb.
 15, a halo appeared at Noon.

 Bird species in the scatterplot for February number about 44.

 In the Data Firmament, February is the long night of winter.
-The listener dreams of birds in a forest.
+The listener dreams of birds in a conifer forest.

-While their eyes are closed during REM sleep, owls display eye movements and their heads nod slowly, suggesting a state similar to dreaming in humans.
+It is now believed that while their eyes are closed during REM sleep, owls display eye movements and their heads nod slowly, suggesting a state similar to dreaming in humans.

-March-soundways | Vernal Equinox | Window
+March | Vernal Equinox | Window

 First at the March / Competing with the Wind -, c.
 1875 (Fr1383A)

 According to the Snell meteorological record, March began and ended with snow.
-Only 6 fine (“bright,” “clear”) days—March 2, 8, 12, 21, 24, 25—are recorded, while storms—snow, hail, rain—troubled Amherst on March 13 (rain and hail), 20 (snow squalls), 29 and 30 (Nor’easterner).
-High winds visited on the 9th, 18th, 23rd, 24th, 26th, 29th, and 30th of the month.
-On the coldest day of March, the thermometer fell to -15º F, and freezing weather was reported on March 15, 16, 17, 19, 21, 22 (-10º), 23, and 26.
+Only eightfine (“bright,” “clear”) days—March 2, 3, 8, 12, 15, 21, 24, 28—are recorded, while storms—snow, hail, rain—troubled Amherst on March 6 (“lowery”), 11 (“rain and fog”), 13 (“rain and hail”), 20 (“snow squalls around”), 29 (“storm wind”) and 30 (Nor’easterner).
+High winds visited on the 9th, 18th, 24th, 26th, 29th, and 30th of the month.
+On the coldest day of March, the thermometer fell to -15º F, with cold or “raw” air reported on March 16, 17, 19, 21, 22 (-10º), 23, and 26.
 On the warmest day the temperature rose to 53º F. The cumulative rain and snow-melt measured 2.578 inches, and 5 inches of new snow fell.
 Stratus clouds were most often observed in the sky, along with nimbus, and winds blew most often from the NW + W. On March 10, a halo appeared in the sky.

 Bird species in the scatterplot for March now number over 60.